Drew Waters Player Props: Royals vs. Nationals

 Nationals Pitching Rankings (2022)

-- The pitching staff for the Nationals had a collective 7.8 K/9 last season, which ranked 23rd in MLB.
+- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff last season ranked 23rd in MLB.

 - The Nationals had the 29th-ranked team ERA across all MLB pitching staffs (5.01).

-- Corbin makes the start for the Nationals, his 11th of the season.
-He is 3-5 with a 4.47 ERA and 34 strikeouts in 56 1/3 innings pitched.
+- Gray gets the start for the Nationals, his 11th of the season.
+He is 4-5 with a 2.65 ERA and 47 strikeouts in 57 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Detroit Tigers, when the lefty threw six innings, surrendering two earned runs while allowing six hits.
+- The righty's last time out came on Sunday against the Detroit Tigers, when he tossed five innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.